docsforadobe/javascript-tools-guide/10 - Scripting Access to XMP Metadata/index.rst

 This script adds a command to the context menu for Thumbnails that shows some of the XMP properties.
 It demonstrates how to retrieve the XMP metadata that is stored with the Thumbnail object, and use it to create an XMPMeta object, then use that object to retrieve different types of property values.
-To use this script, place it in the "Startup Scripts" folder for Adobe Bridge (see "Startup scripts" on page 12).
+To use this script, place it in the "Startup Scripts" folder for Adobe Bridge (see :ref:`startup-scripts`).
 When you start Adobe Bridge, select a thumbnail for a document that contains XMP metadata, right click, and choose Show XMP Properties from the menu.
 $.writeln("XMPFiles batch processing example");